-Death for Life, Genesis 3:20-24 Pulpit notes and outline handouts - PDF
+Death for Life, Genesis 3:20-24 Sermon Manuscript and Outline Handouts (PDF Download)

 In Death for Life, discover how the first act of redemption in Genesis 3:20-24 reveals the heart of the gospel—life through death, grace through judgment, and redemption through substitution.

-When Adam named his wife Eve and God clothed the guilty pair with garments of sacrifice, He foreshadowed the ultimate redemption found in Christ’s atoning death.
-These pulpit notes unpack the foundational doctrine of penal substitutionary atonement, tracing its thread from Eden to Calvary.
+When Adam named his wife Eve, and God clothed the guilty pair with garments of sacrifice, He foreshadowed the ultimate redemption found in Christ’s atoning death.
+This sermon traces the doctrine of penal substitutionary atonement from Eden to Calvary.

 Through clear exposition and pastoral insight, this sermon outlines three principles of true redemption: